FAQ

 Campground A Premium Reserved Campsites: The premium sites are a numbered selection of riverfront or shaded sites with easy access to the festival and ample room for you to camp with friends.
 Know where you’ll go - all of the premium sites are numbered and you can select the specific spot you’d like to book.

 Cost: $559 per site.
-All Campsite A sites are 18 x 40 feet.
+All Campsite A sites are measured to be at least 18 x 40 feet.
 Suggested up to 8 people per site (2 steering wheels and 2-4 tents).
-All vehicles must fit on the site and require a Enviro Vehicle Pass.
+All vehicles must fit on the site and require an Enviro Vehicle Pass.

 Campground A Reserved Campsites: Campground A Reserved Campsites are located in the centre of Campground A. Know where you’ll go - all of the reserved sites are numbered and you can select the specific spot you’d like to book.

 Cost: $499 per site.
-All Campsite A sites are 18 x 40 feet.
+All Campsite A sites are measured to be at least 18 x 40 feet.
 Suggested up to 8 people per site (2 steering wheels and 2-4 tents).
-All vehicles must fit on the site and require a Enviro Vehicle Pass.
+All vehicles must fit on the site and require an Enviro Vehicle Pass.

 Campground A Double Wide Reserved Campsites: Campground A Double Wide Reserved Sites are located in the centre of Campground A. Know where you’ll go - all of the reserved sites are numbered and you can select the specific spot you’d like to book.